Rain chain

 Rain chains are typically either a series of metal cups, chained together with a hole in the bottom of each, or chain links that span vertically.
 Rain water run-off gets distributed from a rooftop gutter downward through the rain chain.

 Rain chains have also been used in the West.
 Nordic vernacular architecture often used a simple stick as a rainwater guide, in similar fashion.
 They have also been used in the Modernist era, to juxtapose metal chains with a concrete or Portland stone facade.
+They are often seen in cup-shape, link and loop style, as well as decorative.